-Figure 1: Seed Need Analysis Footprint
+Figure 1: Seed Needs Analysis Footprint

 Notes: This footprint is a combination of conifer forests and productive timberlands defined in the California Forest Practice Rules restricted to non-federal lands.
-Sources: LEMMA for vegetation data; CAL FIRE for productive timberlands and federal, state, and local responsibility area boundaries.
+Sources: LEMMA for vegetation data; CAL FIRE for productive timberlands (derived from LEMMA) and federal, state, and local responsibility area boundaries.